London Personal Branding Session

 Emma applied for my International Women’s Day giveaway earlier on in the year.
 She was one of the lucky ones who received a personal branding session for free from me.

-Emma runs Beau Tie – a luxury men’s accessories brand that consists of handmade bow ties, pocket squares and ties (plus a dog range!).
-Wherever she can, she uses lots of vintage and reclaimed fabrics.
+Beau Tie is a luxury men’s accessories brand that consists of handmade bow ties, pocket squares and ties (plus a dog range!).
+Wherever she can, Emma uses lots of vintage and reclaimed fabrics.
 This is so her products are exclusive and original.
 By doing this, she’s also helping the world be a greener place.